TonPlaygramBot/TonPlaygramWebApp/README.md

 ### Customizing Snakes & Ladders icons

-All webapp icons are stored in `webapp/public/assets/icons`.
+All webapp icons are stored in `webapp/public/icons`.
 The board now uses emoji symbols (🐍, 🪜 and 🎲) for snake, ladder and dice connectors instead of `snake.svg`, `ladder.svg` and `dice.svg`.

+Token icons for the lobby and wallet are:

+- `TON.png`
+- `TPCcoin.png`
+- `Usdt.png`

+Place your own images with those exact names in `webapp/public/icons` to override them.

 ### Snake & Ladder engine notes